 By looking at the email from The New York Times, one can easily say what day they received it.
 How?
 This company adds a date to the email header.
 In my opinion, this is one of the greatest email header design ideas.

 All famous brands have something in common — they have their own style.
 Thus, Nike’s emails are seamless.
 You will never notice it when a header ends and a banner starts.

-But in fact, Nike does not use any header at all.
-They just place logo over banners.
-Nice trick 🙂 So does Airbnb, sometimes.
+In fact, Nike does not use any header at all — they always put their logo over banners.

 An interesting decision if you do not intend to add a menu to the header.